Volume 3, Release Date March 11, 2022

 The Northern Appalachia Review recognizes our region’s proud reputation as a leader in literature about nature, the outdoors, hunting, fishing, gathering, conservation, recreation, and the environment.
 Many of America’s finest editors and authors in these areas hail from northern Appalachia: Rachel Carson, Edward Abbey, Jim and Silvia Bashline, Charles Fergus, Nessmuk, Jim Kjelgaard, Ned Smith, James Wright, and so many more.
 The Northern Appalachia Review will examine and feature works in these areas in keeping with our mission of publishing literature that best represents the region’s identity as both distinct from and part of greater Appalachia.

 All submissions should be in 12 pt.
-Times New Roman typeface.
+Garamond typeface.
 Prose must be double spaced; spacing for poetry is at the discretion of the author.
 For submissions with citations, manuscripts must follow the Chicago Manual of Style or MLA guidelines.
 In the case of the Chicago Manual of Style, the writer must use endnotes instead of footnotes.

 Simultaneous submissions: We accept simultaneous submissions.
 Please notify us if your work has been accepted elsewhere.